ziirish/burp-ui/docs/faq.rst

 There are several *init scripts* provided by some users available `here <https://git.ziirish.me/ziirish/burp-ui/tree/master/contrib>`__.

+.. note:: I do not (and cannot) support these scripts.
+Only the `Gunicorn`_ way
+          is supported.

 The recommended way to run `Burp-UI`_ in production is to use `Gunicorn`_.
 You can refer to the `gunicorn <gunicorn.html#daemon>`__ section of this documentation for more details.